-Note: To use IDOLName, you must configure a field that contains the name of the IDOL component in the XML events.
-For more information, see "Create XML Events" on page 88.
+To use IDOLName, you must configure a field that contains the name of the IDOL component in the XML events.
+For more information, see Create XML Events, on page 92.

-Type: String
+Туре: String

 Default: None

 Required: No

 Configuration Section: [MyStatistic]

 Example: IDOLName=IDOL1

-See also: "EventField" on page 101 "Number" on the next page
+See also: EventField, on page 105

+Number, below